viamrobotics/docs/docs/installation/prepare/rpi-setup.md

 If you move your robot to a different location, you will have to update the Wifi credentials.

-You can update the wifi configuration by creating a new wpa_supplicant.conf file on the “boot” partition.
+You can update the Wifi configuration by creating a new wpa_supplicant.conf file on the “boot” partition.

 The steps are explained below.